 New to the Garmin Forerunner 920xt are customizable alerts.
 You can create the alert you want for the event you are interested in, through the "Customize" option.

 Next you must select the type of message you will receive and how you want to identify it.
 By default you can create it as "Eat", "Drink", "Turn around" or "Go home", but you can also customize the message.

 The personalized alert will be activated whenever you want, based on time or distance, so you can set an alert to remind you to drink every five kilometers, or to eat every hour.

 Another interesting option you'll find in the Garmin Forerunner 920xt is the metronome, in this case, exclusive for running profiles.
 By activating this option the watch will beep and/or vibrate at the frequency you indicate, in order to do running cadence exercises.

 In the settings you can select, of course the cadence (in beats per minute), and the frequency of the alerts, which will be every 2, 3, 4 or 6 steps, so you will have to match the step with the sound or vibration.

 In the 920xt you have a magnetic compass that will help you to find your bearings while navigating, as well as a barometric altimeter that will be able to indicate changes in altitude.

-In the case of the compass you will not have any problem with its use, the case of the altimeter if you must know how it works so you know "what's up".
+In the case of the compass you will not have any problem with its use, in the case of the altimeter you will need to know how it works so that you know "what is there".

 The Garmin 920xt has a barometric altimeter that obtains the altitude from the atmospheric pressure, since this descends as we gain altitude.
 But we must know that the atmospheric pressure is not something stable, but it varies according to the weather, so a day of sunny weather the pressure will be higher than a rainy day, where the atmospheric pressure goes down.